Nectanebo II

-Nectanebo II (Egyptian: Nḫt-Ḥr-Ḥbt; Νεκτανεβώς Nectanebos) was the last native ruler of Ancient Egypt, as well as the third and last pharaoh from the Thirtieth Dynasty of Egypt.
-He reigned from 358 to 340 BC.
+Nectanebo II (Egyptian: Nḫt-Ḥr-Ḥbt; Νεκτανεβώς Nectanebos) was the last native ruler of ancient Egypt, as well as the third and last pharaoh of the Thirtieth Dynasty, reigning from 358 to c.340 BC.

-Under Nectanebo II, Egypt prospered.
-During his reign, the Egyptian artists developed a specific style that left a distinctive mark on the reliefs of the Ptolemaic Kingdom.
-Like his indirect predecessor Nectanebo I, Nectanebo II showed enthusiasm for many of the cults of the gods within ancient Egyptian religion, and more than a hundred Egyptian sites bear evidence of his attentions.
-Nectanebo II, however, undertook more constructions and restorations than Nectanebo I, commencing in particular the enormous Egyptian temple of Isis (the Iseum).
+During the reign of Nectanebo II, Egyptian artists developed a specific style that left a distinctive mark on the reliefs of the Ptolemaic Kingdom.
+Like his indirect predecessor Nectanebo I, Nectanebo II showed enthusiasm for many of the cults of the gods within ancient Egyptian religion, and more than a hundred Egyptian sites bear evidence of his attention.

 For several years, Nectanebo II was successful in keeping Egypt safe from the Achaemenid Empire.
-However, betrayed by his former servant, Mentor of Rhodes, Nectanebo II was ultimately defeated.
-The Persians occupied Memphis and then seized the rest of Egypt, incorporating the country into the Achaemenid Empire under Artaxerxes III.
-Nectanebo fled south and preserved his power for some time; his subsequent fate is unknown.
+However, he was betrayed by his former servant, Mentor of Rhodes, and ultimately defeated.
+The Achaemenids occupied Memphis and then seized the rest of Egypt, incorporating the country into the Achaemenid Empire under Artaxerxes III.
+Nectanebo fled south.
+His subsequent fate is unknown.
+He was the last native Egyptian to rule over Ancient Egypt.